DSTechLabs/StepperMotor/README.md

 the motor's current position.

 ## Class Methods
-See the `StepperMotorController.h` file for all methods.
+See the `StepperMotor.h` file for all methods.

 This class also has an `ExecuteCommand()` method to allow external interfaces to run the motor, say from a browser app or other UI.